By Dr. Jennifer Mieres and Dr. Stacey Rosen –

 3. Eat a healthy diet at home and when dining out.
 Stick to whole foods, home cooked meals and ditch the take-out.
 Create a plan, stick to your original portions and don’t overeat.
-Try to eat foods that have refined sugars, saturated fats and sodium.
+Try not to eat foods that have refined sugars, saturated fats and sodium.
 When you do dine out, order vegetables, fruits, legumes, rice or starchy vegetables like potatoes.

 4. Partner with your doctor.
 You should not only seek help when you feel sick.
 Make sure you plan with a doctor with whom you feel comfortable and can help shepherd you to good health.